Oven-Baked Waffles Recipe – Gluten-Free Option

-Note: One side of the waffles as you can see in the picture above will not have the holes this is the side facing up in the mold but the bottom side will look like regular waffles and it all tastes good 🙂
+Note: As previously mentioned one side of the waffles will not have the holes this is the side facing up in the mould but the bottom side will look like regular waffles and it all tastes good.

 Yes!
-These are great for freezing, they’re like your own Eggo Waffle but better and with better ingredients because you know what went in to them.
+We like to make extras of these waffles and freeze them, way better than any frozen waffles you buy in the store.
+These are great for freezing, they’re like your own Eggo Waffle but better and with better ingredients, because you know what went into them.
 My daughter likes to put them in a toaster or toaster oven.
 They also warm up nicely in an AirFryer Oven.
-A bit crispy on the outside but soft on the inside, a tasty waffle indeed.
-She just tops hers with maple syrup but I love mine with fresh fruit and sometimes some whip cream.

 They are a bit crispy on the outside but soft on the inside, a tasty waffle indeed.
 She just tops hers with maple syrup but I love mine with fresh fruit and sometimes some whipped cream.So make a big batch and freeze some for later to be taken out whenever you need them or are just craving a waffle.